-Energy is the primary component, which makes the world run.
-Therefore, it is important for the human beings to understand where the energy is coming from and what are the different types of energy are available have for our disposal.
+Energy is the primary component that makes the world run.
+Therefore, it is crucial for humans to understand where our energy comes from and the various types available at our disposal.
+Here are 10 facts about non renewable energy that highlight its significance and impact.

 When you take a look at energy, you will be able to divide that into two main categories as renewable sources of energy and non-renewable sources of energy.
 Out of these two types, people in today’s world are heavily using non-renewable sources of energy.